 Follow the steps below to get started hunting in Connecticut:

-Sign up for a hunter safety course for firearms or bowhunting if you are not already certified.
+Sign up for a hunter education course for firearms or bowhunting if you are not already certified.
 All pre-requisites must be completed PRIOR to signing up for a course.

-- If you plan to hunt on private land, written permission to hunt deer or wild turkeys is required using this Private Land Consent Form.
+- If you plan to hunt on private land, written permission from the landowner to hunt deer or wild turkeys is required using this Private Land Consent Form.
+Verbal permission is sufficient for small game and waterfowl.

 Purchase your license and hunt!